mybb/docs.mybb.com/1.8/development/plugins/creating-modifying-templates.md

 ## Working with a Template Group

-In the case you are implementing many templates it is easier to scale by creating a template group for all of your templates.
+It is easier to scale when implementing many templates by creating a template group for all relevant templates.

 A template group can be created like this: